 back:

-image: makeplane/plane-backend:latest
+image: artifacts.plane.so/makeplane/plane-backend:stable

 container_name: Plane-BACK